Talk & Taste with Rebecca Spang & Richard Shepro

 Why would anyone consider it preferable to eat alongside perfect strangers in a loud and crowded room?
 When and by whom was it decided that we should drink red wine with beef?

 If you are as curious as you are a foodie, here’s the program for you!
-We'll kick off the night with a discussion about the history of restaurants and food pairing, then we'll get a hands-on taste of what was discussed.
+We'll kick off the night with a discussion about the history of restaurants and food pairing, then we will sample some historical and not so historical food and wine pairings!

 Author and history professor Rebecca Spang brings us back to eighteenth-century Paris where the institution of the restaurant was beginning to shift from a purveyor of health food to a symbol of aristocratic opulence.
 With the subsequent reinvention of our modern culture of food and fine dining, the social life of the entire world was forever changed.